-On this day in 1994, an earthquake rocks Los Angeles, California, killing 54 people and causing billions of dollars in damages.
+On January 17, 1994, an earthquake rocks Los Angeles, California, killing 54 people and causing billions of dollars in damages.
 The Northridge quake (named after the San Fernando Valley community near the epicenter) was one of the most damaging in U.S. history.

 It was 4:31 a.m. when the 6.7-magnitude quake struck the San Fernando Valley, a densely populated area of Los Angeles located 20 miles northeast of the city’s downtown.
 With an epicenter 12 miles beneath the earth’s surface, the earthquake caused the collapse of several apartment buildings.
 At the Northridge Meadows complex, 16 people died, all of whom lived on the first floor, when the weak stucco structure fell down on them as they slept.